-Nonoperating Revenues (Expenses) - This consists of State appropriations, on behalf payments, gifts and donations, investment income, and other nonoperating revenues, less interest on indebtedness.
-Total nonoperating revenues decreased 1.4% compared to fiscal year 2005.
+Nonoperating Revenues (Expenses) - This consists of State appropriations, on behalf payments, investment income, and other nonoperating revenues, less interest on indebtedness.
+Total nonoperating revenues increased by \$3.2 million.
+This is due primarily to the increase of \$0.8 million in State appropriation and an increase of \$2.4 in payments on behalf of the University.